 The Arc’teryx Beta AR is the perfect rain jacket/waterproof layer for hiking, skiing, snowboarding, mountaineering, city life, and traveling.

-If truth be told, Arc’teryx does make other jackets like the Arc’teryx Beta SL Hybrid ($299) that still has great general performance, though does not pack the same professional punch that the Beta AR does.
+If truth be told, Arc’teryx does make other jackets like the Arc’teryx Beta SL Hybrid ($299) that still have great general performance, though does not pack the same professional punch that the Beta AR does.

 Arc’teryx Beta AR Jacket vs The World: Competitor Comparison